AdivonSlav/stm32-freertos-example/README.md

 make -C libopencm3/
 ```

-Then, run the following to build main.c and the necessary FreeRTOS source files.
+Then, run the following to build the actual project.
 This will generate a .bin and .elf file for flashing and symbols respectively.
 ```bash
 make -C src/
 ```